dsumsio/stat386_blog/_posts/2024-09-13-Inside-Nested-Cross-Fold-Validations.md

 ## Conclusion

 Along your data science or statistical carrier, you may have run into a nested cross-fold validation and wondered its purpose or have yet to have the opportunity to hear of their existence.
 Wherever you are on your data journey, I hope you see just how effective a nested cross-fold validation can be when used in the right context.
-They near perfect in choosing an accurate model, no data leakage occurs, and one can have an accurate performance estimation as they finish.
+It is one of the best in choosing an accurate model, with no data leakage, and one can have an accurate performance estimation as they finish.
+But don't take my word for it, try it yourself on the next time you are modeling!

+Also, check out this great video on [nested cross-fold validations](https://www.youtube.com/watch?v=az60jS7MQhU&ab_channel=CynthiaRudin) from Dr Cynthia Rudin, PhD at the University of Duke for more info!

-Whatever size your data science nest is, I hope you fit in a nested cross-fold validation.
+Whatever size your nest of knowledge of data science is, I hope you try to fit in a nested cross-fold validation!

 ![birds]({{site.url}}/{{site.baseurl}}/assets/img/nest1.jpg)